iamurali/iamurali.github.com/_posts/2020-09-15-rails-postgres-views.md

 ## Problem Statement

 We had a use case where we had to generate a report in an existing meeting scheduler system.
-This report shows all the data of report around meeting.
+This report shows all the data of the report around the meeting.

-While showing the report it involes the most complex logic based on role, meetings, meeting attendees, meeting customer information, meeting notes that being captrued.
+While showing the report it involves the most complex logic based on role, meetings, meeting attendees, meeting customer information, meeting notes that are being captured.
 There are around 20+ filters present around the reports.

 We had to expose an endpoint which gives back information in a format of attendee and respective meeting.
 It could be csv, excel or any other format.